Skip to main content

 Built with accessibility in mind, a digital service should remove barriers that many people face in the world.

-Additional Benefits to Accessibility
+Additional Benefits to Digital Accessibility

 Web accessibility also benefits people without disabilities, for example:

 • People using devices with small screens.
-Such as smartphones and watches, or those with different input modes, such as smart TVs
+Such as smartphones and watches, or those with different input modes, such as smart TVs.

-• Older people with changing abilities due to ageing
+• Older people with changing abilities due to ageing.

-• People who are experiencing temporary disabilities, such as a broken wrist
+• People who are experiencing temporary disabilities, such as a broken wrist.

 • People in situations that limit their access, for example, in a quiet area where they are unable to listen to audio.

-• People with a poor internet connection
+• People with a poor internet connection.

 The World Wide Web Consortium (W3C), which has developed the Web Content Accessibility Guidelines (WCAG), has created a video about accessibility perspectives.
 It gives context to the many situations where someone may struggle to access digital services.
 The film makes it clear why accessibility measures are not just for people with disabilities or special needs but for everyone.